decrispell/vim-config/README.md

 ==========

 A set of configuration files and plugins for the vim text editor.
-Plugins are managed using "pathogen", and stored as git submodules in the "bundle" directory.
+Plugins are managed using [vim-plug](https://github.com/junegunn/vim-plug).

 The easiest way to use this repository is to check out a local copy and create the appropriate links, e.g.